samuzilio/curiositaly/README.md

 # CuriosItaly
 ## Overview
-Ever wondered what are the most frequent names for bars/hotels/restaurants in Italy???
+Ever wondered what are the most frequent names for bars/hotels/restaurants in Italy?
-Me neither, but here is a quick analysis that answers this question.
+Here is a quick analysis that answers this question.
 Enjoy!

 <br>